-A little about me…
+A little about us…

-I live in Chesapeake, VA.
+We live in Chesapeake, VA.

-I drink wine.
+We drink wine.

-I read alot.
+We read alot.

-I run so I don’t get fat.
+We run so we don’t get fat.

-I love to cook with my wife.
+We love to cook together.

 ___________________________

-About Me‘ continued in my Innagural Post…
+‘About Us‘ continued in my Innagural Post…

 The Inaugural Post

-June 29, 2008, 9:58pm,
+June 29, 2008, 9:58pm, Chesapeake, VA

 On Drinking Other Peoples Expensive Wines… I guess my secondary expectation for setting up this blog is to meet other wine enthusiasts and/or wine bloggers.
 The wine blogging community seems to be growing exponentially and it would be great to meet other like minded wine drinkers (and share in drinking their expensive wines – so, if there are any bloggers specializing in La Tache out there, we should probably plan to get together soon).
-Seriously, I hope to learn from the many talented writers in the wine blogosphere.
+Seriously, we hope to learn from the many talented writers in the wine blogosphere.

 On Having No Creativity… The name… ‘DrinkWhatYouLike.com’… brilliant, I know.
-This was my 500th choice as all of the other bloggers who got this blogging thing early on took every other conceivable name with the words wine, juice, vine, drunk, grape, wino, etc. The name does have meaning to me as I tend to drink what I like without regard for the wine critics, pundits and score-hounds (score-whore rhymes, but would be inappropriate here).
-I pretty much drink Oregon Pinot Noir or Syrah [addendum: or, Virginia Viognier] with everything – steak, tacos, fish, cheez-whiz, peanut butter & jelly, fried food, M&Ms, sushi, rice cakes, what ever.
-I tend to drink what I like with whatever food I like – so that is the genius behind the name.
+This was our 500th choice as all of the other bloggers who got this blogging thing early on took every other conceivable name with the words wine, juice, vine, drunk, grape, wino, etc. The name does have meaning to us as we tend to drink what we like without regard for the wine critics, pundits and score-hounds (score-whore rhymes, but would be inappropriate here).
+We pretty much drink Oregon Pinot Noir or Syrah [addendum: or, Virginia Viognier] with everything – steak, tacos, fish, cheez-whiz, peanut butter & jelly, fried food, M&Ms, sushi, rice cakes, what ever.
+We tend to drink what we like with whatever food we like – so that is the genius behind the name.
 Plus, wine scores are lame.

-On Crap No One Cares About… My background… for the last 14 years I have spent my days (and many nights and weekends) working for one of the world’s largest aerospace companies.
+On Crap No One Cares About… My background (^FM)… for the last 14 years I have spent my days (and many nights and weekends) working for a global company.
 By night I have become a student of wine.
 My desire to learn all things wine seems to have increased over the last few years as I have averaged about 45 weeks a year on travel which has provided a lot of time for drinking wine and contemplating the grapes’ place in the world.
 Aside from the loneliness of the nomadic travelers life, I have benefited from an abundance of wine experiences across the US and the world.
 The upside of constant travel is the time I am able to spend learning and drinking in many different wine bars and tasting rooms gaining many different layers of perspective.
 For a while, it seemed as if the only constant in my life was the experience of learning about and trying new wines each night at different wine bars and spending most of my time on planes (which is a lot) reading about wine.
 These travel experiences have carried over in to my life outside of work in that most of my weekends are spent visiting wineries, wine tastings and learning all I can about the infinite subject of wine.
 Yada yada… a lot more in between… but here I am.

 On Wine Philosophy… I wish my ‘what got me in to wine’ story was an exciting or romantic tale … or somehow based on a spiritual experience as a result of a bottle of ‘82 Lafite-Rothschild or ‘47 Cheval Blanc… unfortunately for me, not so much.
 My ‘what got me in to wine’ story is simple and pedestrian – I just like drinking and beer gives me gas so I chose wine.
 (This was one of those thoughts that seemed so much funnier in my head, but doesn’t seem as funny in written form.)
 Actually, there was no one crystallizing moment for me, rather, there have been a gradual series of events that seem to have snuck up on me.